-Ronald van Deurzen is a pianist, composer & teacher from The Netherlands with credits in films, documentaries, games, video-animations and various government financed media projects.
-His music varies across all genres; from cinematic orchestral pieces, folk, pop to jazz & contemporary art music.
-Ronald has also a background in progressive rock music, recording on several album releases as a keyboardist.
+Ronald Van Deurzen is a pianist, composer & music teacher from The Netherlands with credits in soundtracks for films, documentaries, games and other media projects.
+His music covers folk, jazz and contemporary.
+Ronald Van Deurzen is also a progressive rock keyboardist having recorded on various prog albums and released 2 solo albums in calming music.

 Born in The Netherlands, Ronald grew up with piano and organ as a child.
+At the age of 10 he was able to play back any song he heard by ear.
 Naturally drawn to creating new music he composed his first piece of music when he was 11 years old.
-He received lessons from Dutch jazz pianist Henri Voncken (from Dutch TV with Martin Šimek) improving his technical skills and started his musical journey as a performing pianist at the young age of 15 touring with Dutch-Belgian folk/country band "Oregon" and the "Oregon Dance Company".
-As the youngest musician in his band he performed at venues in Belgium, the Netherlands, Germany, Luxembourg and even France until he was 18 years old, playing in bars, restaurants, festivals and performance halls.
-These early stage experiences led Ronald a spot as keyboardist on several CD albums distributed in the USA, both independently and through label, such as country/prog influenced Reverie and Primitive Overflow, released on Progrock Records, which features guitarvirtuoso Hoyt Binder, '80s MTV era vocalist Donnie Vie (Enuff Z' Nuff) and Seal/Andrea Bocelli's harmonica player Tollak Ollestad.
-The music has received positive reviews in popular paperback magazines such as Swedenrock, Fireworks UK and iOpages The Netherlands, giving acclaim to his contributions on keyboards.
+He received lessons from a Dutch jazz pianist, improving his technique and sense of harmony.
+At the age of 15, Ronald was lucky to start his professional journey as a live-pianist, playing live with Dutch-Belgian folk/country band "Oregon" in connection with its "Oregon Dance Company".
+As the youngest musician in the band, he performed at venues in Belgium, the Netherlands, Germany, Luxembourg and some in France until he was 18 years old, playing American style country/folk music in bars, restaurants, festivals and other venues.
+This allowed Ronald to gain lot of experience and grow musically, such as comping, live-play and improvisation.
+Eventually it was this that led him to a spot as keyboardist on several CD albums produced in the USA., both independently and through label.
+The country/prog influenced Euphoria Station and Primitive Overflow, which was released on the label Progrock Records.
+The albums feature several profilic musicians such as '80s MTV era vocalist Donnie Vie (Enuff Z' Nuff) and harmonica player Tollak Ollestad, who played with Seal, Andrea Bocelli and Chet Atkins.
+The music got airplay on popular online and FM radio stations and received positive feedback in magazines such as Fireworks UK, Prog Sphere, Background Magazine, Swedenrock and iOpages The Netherlands, giving acclaim to Ronald's contributions on keyboards.

-After his experiences in Asia, as a music educator Ronald authored his upcoming educational book 'Ear Training In Context'.
-This book method is currently in development and will be ISBN-published during spring and 2019 for teacher and student use.
-The method concentrates on multi-part solfege of multi-timbral arrangements to prepare students for real working-life situations in bands, orchestras and in the recording studio.
+After his experiences in Asia, he started working on his upcoming book 'Ear Training In Context'.
+It is currently in development for teacher and student use and concentrates on multi-part solfege of multi-timbral arrangements to prepare students for real working-life situations in bands, orchestras and in the recording studio.
 It features an audio disc containing over 2 hours of audio exercises.

-Ronald has also been a boardmember of Media Artes in Växjö, one of Swedens primary concert-organisers for contemporary music and media art, supported by the Swedish Ministry of Cultural Affairs (Statens Kulturråd).
-Through the organisation he attended various academic music lectures/masterclasses in Stockholm in contemporary music composition and was commissioned to compose music for the contemporary sound-art project 'Soundsight'.
-He also built his own studio 'Static Noise Studio' inside the cultural building The Italian Palace (Italienska Palatset) in Växjö, Sweden: an artist collective, housing various established Swedish and international artists.
+Next to piano and composing soundtrack music, Ronald has been a boardmember of Media Artes in Växjö, one of Swedens primary concert-organisers for contemporary music/media art, supported by the municipality and the Swedish Ministry of Cultural Affairs (Statens Kulturråd).
+He attended various academic lectures/masterclasses in Stockholm in contemporary music composition, such as with Brittish composer Natasha Barrett, whereafter he was commissioned to compose music for Media Artes' contemporary sound-art project 'Soundsight'.
+A few years later, he built his own studio 'Static Noise Studio' inside the cultural building The Italian Palace (Italienska Palatset) in Växjö, Sweden: an artist collective, housing various established Swedish and international artists.